S9 - Logo - Mark

 6. Keep it Local

-We aim to partner with local artisans, suppliers, and subcontractors to offer the best products at the shortest distances.
+We prioritize partnering with local artisans, suppliers, and subcontractors to deliver exceptional products while minimizing transportation distances.

 6 Minimize Waste